configcat/docs/website/docs/glossary.md

 #### Release Manager

-A release manager is an IT practitioner who helps define and oversee the release management process at a company.
+A release manager is an IT professional responsible for defining and executing the software release process within a company, ensuring smooth deployment and high quality releases.

 #### Remote Configuration